Mister-A/Mister-A/README.md

 I'm a solo developer coding solutions for the printing industry primarily using C# and php.

-I'm growing a specialism in industrial networking protocols with skills in reverse engineering and emulation.
+Increasingly knowledgable in industrial networking protocols with skills in reverse engineering and emulation.

 <!---
 Mister-A/Mister-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.